brucegenerator/burger/README.md

 * [Burger Time](https://glacial-spire-83173.herokuapp.com/burgers)

 ## Local Environment Setup
-To use Eat-Da-Burger web application application from your local environment, you must accomplish the following steps below:
+To use The Burger web application from your local environment, you must accomplish the following steps below:

 **Step 1 - Clone my repo using the command line below.**
 ```